 When [former city councilman Rick] Brainard refused to resign after his conviction, women’s rights advocates turned to the Grand Junction Chamber of Commerce for help.
 The Chamber responded by hiring security guards to keep advocates from Chamber property and blocking anyone from their Facebook page who requested that they oppose domestic violence.
 Neither the Mesa County Republican Party nor the Grand Junction Chamber of Commerce ever provided further clarification about their position on domestic violence.

-–Businesses on 25 Road almost unanimously opposed Referred Ballot Measure 2B, an extension of the Riverside Parkway through existing roadways that would have let the City take land in front of 25 Road stores and tied up 25 Road in reconstruction for many months.
+–Businesses on 25 Road almost unanimously opposed Referred Ballot Measure 2B, an extension of the Riverside Parkway through existing roadways that would have let the City seize the land in front of 25 Road stores and tie up 25 Road in reconstruction for many months.
 Despite local business owners’ strong opposition, the Grand Junction Area Chamber supported Measure 2B.
 Why?

 January 4, 2015 –